Skip to content

 Tangle is a proprietary technology, termed a consensus algorithm that requires users to validate two transactions in order to complete their own IOTA transactions.
 Technically, it is a direct acyclic graph (DAG) consensus algorithm.

-With this new form of consensus algorithm, there are no miners or validators, no blocks and no transaction fees.
+With this new form of consensus algorithm, there are no miners or validators, no blocks, and no transaction fees.
 This allows the crypto to “overcome cost and scalability issues of blockchain,” according to the IOTA website.

 XDC Network (XDC)

 The XDC Network (formerly called XinFin Network) is an enterprise-grade, EVM-compatible, hybrid blockchain, equipped with public and private states and interoperable smart contracts.
-It was primarily created for multinational business, cross border payments and finance.
+It was primarily created for multinational business, cross-border payments, and finance.

 A highly optimized, bespoke fork of Ethereum and J.P.
 Morgan’s (now ConsenSys’s) Quorum, the XDC Network reaches consensus through a delegated proof-of-stake (dPoS) mechanism, which allows for two-second transaction time, near zero gas fees, and over 2,000 transactions per second (TPS).